Mahesh-Addanki/Voice_Cloning/README.md

 # Voice_Cloning_Project
 Created a voice cloning model, that can generate a synthetic voice that sounds like a specific person.

-This code file need to run directly in the Jupyter Notebook with the audio file attached to the GitHub, no need any other files or any other things.
+This code file must be run directly in Jupyter Notebook with the audio files attached to the GitHub repository, with no need to download other files or anything else.